Permissionless-Software-Foundation/minimal-slp-wallet/README.md

 This is a minalist Bitcoin Cash (BCH) wallet for use with front end web apps.
 It's forked from the [Simple Bitcoin Wallet](https://www.npmjs.com/package/simple-bitcoin-wallet) developed by [Honest.cash](https://honest.cash).
 It's intended to be used with the [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) and [bch-js](https://www.npmjs.com/package/@chris.troutner/bch-js) provided by [FullStack.cash](https://fullstack.cash)

-The default derivation path for the wallet keypair is `m/44'/245'/0'/0/0`.
-This is the BIP44 standard for SLP token-aware wallets.
+The default derivation path for the wallet keypair is `m/44'/145'/0'/0/0`.
+This is the BIP44 standard for BCH wallets.
-- Note: *The wallet is not yet token-aware, but this feature will be added soon.*

 ## How to use it?